Arthur Hobbs (mathematician): Research

 where the maximum is taken over all subsets S of E(G) for which the denominator is not zero.
 Additionally, they characterized uniformly dense graphs, and have found several classes of uniformly dense graphs and several ways of constructing such graphs.

-Hobbs has also done research in matroid theory.
+Hobbs had also done research in matroid theory.

 Publications

 Dr. Hobbs has 40 publications in graph theory, and in 1989 co-authored the book Elementary Linear Algebra.
-He has also written an essay on how to read research papers.
+He also wrote an essay on how to read research papers.
 A few publications are listed below: